StackStorm/st2/docs/sensors.md

 ### Advanced examples

-There are some common use-cases that we identified and stanley comes bundled with some default sensors.
+There are some common use cases that we identified and stanley comes bundled with some default sensors.
 For example, the two triggers in [triggers](triggers.md) section are implemented as sensors.

 #### Timer sensor